Outrider305/Trident_Nevermore_Bed_Mount/README.md

 There is also now one mounting bracket for all Trident sizes and will reduce filament usage for larger Trident owners.
 The bracket includes mounting points for 3-slot Wago 221s to power the nevermores.
 Details below on how I powered my nevermores.
 I've included a Wago mount for regular Trident bed power connections.
 I've also left my older large Wago mount with space for extra 24V mods.

+## Change Log

+- **11-24-2022**
+	- Updated brackets to use BOM standard M5x10 screws rather than M5x8
+	- Adjusted geometry of built-in support for cartridge heatset insert.
+Should be easier to remove with pliers.
+	- CAD updated

 ## BOM (per Nevermore)

-M5x8 screws x2
+- M5x10 screws x2

-M5 roll-in t-nut/hammerhead nut x2
+- M5 roll-in t-nut/hammerhead nut x2

-M3x5x4 (Standard Voron size) Heatset Inserts x3
+- M3x5x4 (Standard Voron size) Heatset Inserts x3

-M3x8 screws x1
+- M3x8 screws x1

-M3x12 screws x2
+- M3x12 screws x2

-3-slot Wago 221s x2
+- 3-slot Wago 221s x2

-24 AWG wiring
+- 24 AWG wiring

-## Assembly - WIP
+## Assembly

 1. Install and wire 5015 fans according to your preference.
 If using JST XH connectors, it must be connected before mounting the plenum on the bracket.
+There will not be enough space to run wiring or connect JST after mounting nevermore onto bracket.

 2. Glue magnets in place on both plenum and cartridge bodies.

-3. Insert two M3 heatset inserts on mounting bracket and one at the rear of the plenum.
+3. Insert two M3 heatset inserts on mounting bracket, one at the rear of plenum, and one in the cartridge.
+Removable support under the heatset can be removed with pliers.

 4. Install 3-slot Wagos onto bracket (if you will use them).